 1. By selecting a convenient sample, the researcher is intentionally selecting a sample that could be biased.
 Claiming that this sample represents the community is misleading.
-The researcher
+The researcher needs to select areas in the community at random.

 - 2. Intentionally omitting relevant data will create bias in the sample.
 Suppose the researcher is gathering information about jobs and child care.
 By ignoring people who are not home, she may be missing data from working families that are relevant to her study.
 She needs to make every effort to interview all members of the target sample. - 3.
 It is never acceptable to fake data.
 Even though the responses she uses are "real" responses provided by other participants, the duplication is fraudulent and can create bias in the data.
 She needs to work diligently to interview everyone on her route.